2019/20 Woodford Folk Festival

 Garbage & Recycling – NO PLASTIC BAGS

-Over the last three years we have been working towards making this a plastic bag free festival and are encouraging everyone to use reusable bags and baskets.
-Let’s make this year the first year we never see a plastic bag on site!
+Over the last four years we have been working towards making this a plastic bag free and plastic straw free festival and are encouraging everyone to use reusable bags and baskets.
+Let’s hope we never see a plastic bag or plastic straw on site again!

-Stall placement and overall layout of the site is at the discretion of the organisers and Stalls Manager.
-Fitting everyone in to a tight area is tricky and sometimes we have to consider factors outside of your control.
+Stall placement and overall layout of the site is at the discretion of the Organisers and Stalls Manager.
+Fitting everyone in to a tight area is tricky and sometimes we must consider factors outside of anyone’s control.
+Last minute challenges occur that result in sites being moved.
+We do our best to make it smooth for all, however at times we have made big changes right up until the last day.
 The Stalls Manager is approachable and willing to discuss your needs and accommodate them if a stall change is possible.

 Once you have been allocated your stall, stallholders must be mindful of not encroaching too far out onto the walkways with their racks, information boards or displayed goods for access and safety reasons.
 The stall management team will work closely with you to ensure there are no trip or potential head hazards.

-When deciding what stall site size you require, include all ropes and awnings.
-If you arrive at the festival and your stall is bigger than you have indicated this has a flow on effect for those around you and will disrupt our carefully laid out site plans.
+When deciding what stall site size you require, please include all ropes and awnings.
+If you arrive at the festival and your stall is bigger than you have indicated, this will have a flow on effect for those around you and will disrupt our carefully laid out site plans.

 Amplified Music in Stalls

-- Read the terms and conditions and other necessary information pertaining to being a Food and/or Beverage Stall at WFF 2018-19.
+- Read the terms and conditions and other necessary information pertaining to a Food and/or Beverage Stall at WFF 2019-20

 - Compile all the required attachments ready to upload:

-- The Stall Site Layout Plan, this is to include all cold rooms, storage and additional areas for food preparation and the Camping Layout Plan both available for download on website.
-Please provide a scaled diagram of your stall as clear as possible.
+- The Stall Site Layout Plan is to include all cold rooms, storage and additional areas for food preparation and the Camping Layout Plan for you and your whole team.
+Both are available for download on the website.
+Please provide a scaled diagram of your stall as clearly as possible.

 - Please also submit your proposed camping and vehicle parking requirements on the separate camping layout form.
 Camping will be allocated once we know what site you are given.